skydoves/AndroidVeil/README.md

 ```

 #### Implement veils using layout resource
-You can implement veils using the layout resource without any child.
+We can implement veiled skeletons using the layout resource.

 ```java
 veilLayout.layout = R.layout.layout_item_test
 ```

 ## VeilRecyclerFrameView
-`VeilRecyclerFrameView` lets implement skeletons and shimmer animation about RecyclerView.
+`VeilRecyclerFrameView` implements veiled skeletons for RecyclerView with the shimmer effect.

 #### VeilRecyclerFrameView in layout